-Shooting panoramas is a fairly simple photogrpahy technique.
-They can be made from 2 images, or as in this case here from 100 images.
-Usually panoramas are horizontal in composition, but they can be also vertical.
+Shooting panoramas is a technical photography technique used to create a wider than normal field of view.
+Panoramic images can be made from as little as 2 images, or as in this case here from 100 images and more, there is no limit.
+Usually, panoramas are horizontal in composition, but they can be also vertical.
 Panoramas can also consist of many rows of images or many columns.
+There are many creative applications for this technique, but my favorite is the Cityscape.

 For a panorama of this nature, a sturdy base is essential, an absolute must.
 So invest in a good solid tripod.
+I use the Vanguard Alta Pro 2+ with a 3-way pan head and a stone bag underneath that you can put additional weight in for more stability.
 Both vertical and horizontal rotation was used to create images.
-So ideally you will have a gimbal head on your tripod to insure accurate central rotation in the centre of the nodal point for stitching the images later together and avoiding hard to correct errors.
+So ideally you will have a nodal slider on your tripod to ensure accurate central rotation in the center of the nodal point or cardinal point of your lens.
+This avoids parallax and perspective errors while stitching the images together.

 Now that we have set our exposure and white balance, we must shoot the image.
 We must be careful as we rotate the camera to ensure overlap of each individual image, the more overlap the better.
 I usually aim to have about a third to half overlap on each image.
 This ensures accurate stitching later.

 Once Photoshop has aligned and joined all the images you should have the beginnings of a panoramic image.
-This image was flattened and returned to Lightroom for contrast, exposure adjustments and white balancing to create a natural looking image, then opened up again in PSCS5 where layers and masks were used with individually brighter exposures to ensure details in windows in the nearer buildings, as well as other shadow detail retention, also some of the darker exposures were needed for some highlight detail retention, using a similar method.
-Color FX Pro 4 plug in was used for some contrast adjustments, as well as colour balance using Viveza 2, then the image was cropped.
+This image was flattened and returned to Lightroom for contrast, exposure adjustments and white balancing to create a natural looking image, then opened up again in PSCC where layers, and luminosity masks were used with individually brighter exposures to ensure details in windows in the nearer buildings, as well as other shadow detail retention, also some of the darker exposures were needed for some highlight detail retention, using a similar method.